Last Updated on May 28, 2020

 Which do you apply first, your concealer or foundation?
-It seems like this questions is somewhat of a debate because I’ve read a little of both on some of the most popular beauty blogs.
+It seems like this question is somewhat of a debate because I’ve read a little of both on some of the most popular beauty blogs.
 I’ve always applied my foundation first, otherwise it seems redundant to apply concealer only to have the coverage wiped away with the application of your foundation, so in this case, as long as your concealer is blending in well and giving you the coverage you want, do whichever works for you!

-- Too much in a targeted area.
+Too much in a targeted area.
 Instead, layer!
 Apply a small amount over your blemish, give it a chance to dry, then apply another layer.
 Continue layering if needed.
 For the best results, use a setting powder in between layers to prevent it from wearing off.

-- Using the same concealer for every job.
+Using the same concealer for every job.
 Guilty!
 Every color has a different job.
 A peach-toned concealer is best for under-eye circles because it cancels out blue shadows.
 A green-toned concealer cancels out red (pimples and blemishes).
 Use it for your first layer and then finish with a concealer that matches your skin tone.
 Yellow-toned concealers are best for evening out your skin tone (larger areas).

-- Not taking advantage of its many benefits.
+Not taking advantage of its many benefits.
 It’s not just for covering blemishes and under-eye circles!
 I’ve made this handy pictorial to show you how to truly take advantage of your concealer.
 Hope this helps!

 Unless you have a darker skin tone, I feel that black eyeliner can be a little harsh, and perhaps best saved for a night out.
 A light to dark brown looks best on light to medium skin tones, especially if you have blonde hair, and green or blue eyes.